-This study investigates the progress of students in different learning contexts and education provision in remote and disadvantaged communities.
-Specifically, it seeks to evaluate the Alternative Delivery Mode (ADM) of education as implemented by BRAC Philippines.
+This study investigated the progress of students in different learning contexts and education provision in remote and disadvantaged communities.
+Specifically, it sought to evaluate the Alternative Delivery Mode (ADM) of education as implemented by BRAC Philippines.
 BRAC is a non-government organization which set up Learning Centers (LCs) in difficult-to-access populations of the Autonomous Region in Muslim Mindanao (ARMM) beginning 2012.
 Since that time, thousands of school-age children have accessed the free learning materials and teaching provided by Learning Facilitators from Kindergarten to Grade 6.
-As BRAC Learning Centers are about to close, results of the study will contribute to the discussion on issues regarding access to quality education in remote and disadvantaged locations.
+As BRAC Learning Centers were about to close, the results of the study contributed to the discussion on issues regarding access to quality education in remote and disadvantaged locations.

 Dr Marie Therese A.P.
 Bustos, ACTRC, University of the Philippines

 Xerxes M. de Castro, ACTRC, University of the Philippines